 90% of women experienced major improvements in fibroid symptoms after uterine fibroid embolization.

 Do you have symptoms caused by fibroids?
-Schedule an appointment to learn about the UFE procedure.
+Click here to request an appointmentto learn more about the UFE procedure.